danielv089/danielv089.github.io/README.md

 ## 🛠️ Projects:
 Through the projects featured on my site, I aim to grow my expertise and gain practical experience in solving real-world data challenges.
-Feel free to explore my work and connect if you want to collaborate or share insights!
+Feel free to explore my work and connect if you want to collaborate.

 - [**From API to Database: Dockerized Airflow ETL Pipeline for Weather Data**](https://github.com/danielv089/airflow-weather-data-pipeline)